Frequently Asked Questions

 Answer Q1: Yes you can submit estimated dates; however, be aware that the information submitted in this section, along with your program’s contact information, will be published via the Web to inform students and parents of when your program will be offered.
 Additionally, the end date of your last program will serve as the end date for your program approval.
 Requests submitted to the Binghamton DMV office for student Course Completion Forms (MV-285) must coincide with the end date on record for your program.
 Because of these two issues, you may want to update the information via form DE-1A when the dates are better known.

-Answer Q4: Although section V asks for insurance policy information, a copy of the actual insurance policy is not required.
+Answer Q2: Although section V asks for insurance policy information, a copy of the actual insurance policy is not required.

-Answer Q5: No. The administrator charged with coordinating your program must confirm that all contracted commercial driving school instructors have completed the 30 hour instructor course and affirm that this is true by marking an “X” in the column provided in Section VII.
-The actual paper work confirming this information should be stored locally.
+Answer Q3: Yes.
+The administrator charged with coordinating your program must confirm that all contracted commercial driving school instructors have completed the 30 hour instructor course and affirm that this is true by marking a “y” in the column provided in Section VII.
+The actual paper work confirming this information along with the person's license and MV-524 card should accompany the DE-1 or DE-1A being sent into the DTSE office.